 If you are at risk to harm yourself or others, then the Mental Health Act does provide a way for you to be hospitalized and medicated, whether you agree or not – particularly if your mental health impedes your ability to understand the situation.

-You may want also want to read this article and this article that both talk about the right of children and teenagers to direct their own medical treatment.
-It is a right the many health care practitioners, who often treat children, take very seriously.
+You may also want to read this article and this article that both talk about the right of children and teenagers to direct their own medical treatment.
+It is a right that many health care practitioners, who often treat children, take very seriously.